Pineywoods Psychological Services

 Insurance Policy

 Insurance policies can be very confusing.
-Thanks to recent changes in parity laws, mental health benefits should be covered by your insurance provider.
+Thanks to parity laws, mental health benefits should be covered by your insurance provider.
 However, your specific plan may include or exclude certain types of services.
 For example, your plan may only cover services for certain mental health diagnoses or may specify the number of sessions covered or the type of treatment provided.
 Some may require a referral from your primary care provider prior to being seen.

 Ultimately, it is your responsibility to verify your insurance requirements.